PDumbhere/alj-java-challenge/readme.md

 - The registered user need to login using login endpoint and retrive JWT token.
 The JWT token can be used as a authentication token while using the APIs.
 - Also I have implemented Exception handling.

+- Admin Credentials are as follows:
+    - Username - "admin"
+    - Password - "admin"

 ### More Changes I might have made

 - More documentation and comments